 To help make Plymouth cleaner and greener and to avoid any problems please:

 Put your bins/bags out at the right time on the right week

-- Check which week to put your green and brown bins/bags out using the calendar we are sending you or our online bin day checker
+- Check which week to put your green and brown bins/bags out using the online bin day checker

 - Put your bins/bags out before 6.30am on collection day (but not before 6.30pm the evening before)

 - Please return your bins/bags to within your property boundary before midnight on the day of your collection

 Put the right stuff in the right bin